 iii.
 Silt Fence and Diversions.
 Sheet flow runoff from denuded areas shall be intercepted by silt fence or diversions to protect adjacent properties and water resources from sediment transported via sheet flow.
-Where intended to provide sediment control, silt fence shall be placed on a level contour.
+Where intended to provide sediment control, silt fence shall be placed on a level contour downslope of the disturbed area.
 This permit does not preclude the use of other sediment barriers designed to control sheet flow runoff.
 The relationship between the maximum drainage area to silt fence for a particular slope range is shown in the table below.